 In addition to the DCPS Wi-Fi 2 network, the DCPS Open Network is available in all buildings for staff members (Personally Owned Devices) and guests.

-- High school teachers will continue the option to use advanced software to facilitate eLearning in their classrooms, called “DyKnow.”
+- DCPS teachers will continue the option to use advanced software to facilitate eLearning in their classrooms, called “Go Guardian.”

 The technology support team in DCPS is strong with customer service as our #1 priority.
 Below are the names and faces that help teach our students 21st century technology skills and keep our technology operational at all times.